 Yes.
 You need to enter just the email domain in the rule dialog and cancel the Check Names dialog when it appears.

-Microsoft Outlook 2010 and 2013 users: Outlook's Rules Wizard includes a condition for "specific words in the sender address" which you can use instead of this rule.
+Microsoft Outlook 2010 and up users: Outlook's Rules Wizard includes a condition for "specific words in the sender address" which you can use instead of this rule.
 (But this rule still works.)

 Step 1: Begin creating the rule, choosing the "From people or public group" or "specific words in the sender address" condition.
 Instead of selecting a contact from the Address list, type the domain portion of the address in the Address field.

 In Outlook 2003, 2007, 2010, or 2013, you'll type it in the From field at the bottom of the dialog.